stephane46/MEMOPYK-V4/replit.md

 Preferred communication style: Simple, everyday language.
 Visual consistency priority: Extremely detail-oriented about spacing and formatting consistency between admin interface and published pages.

+### Critical Code Investigation Protocol (August 2025)
+**NEVER remove or modify existing code without understanding its purpose first.**

+**Required Investigation Process:**
+1. **Read and understand** existing code before making changes
+2. **Ask the user** if unsure about code purpose or if it seems redundant
+3. **Investigate git history** or documentation for context
+4. **Test functionality** before and after changes
+5. **Assume existing code exists for a reason** until proven otherwise

+**Examples of Required Questions:**
+- "I see this MINIMUM_THUMBNAIL_DISPLAY_TIME constant - should I keep the 2-second delay behavior?"
+- "This code appears to handle [specific case] - is this still needed?"
+- "Before removing this logic, can you confirm it's no longer required?"

+**Never assume code is:**
+- Redundant without investigation
+- Outdated without checking
+- Unnecessary without user confirmation

+This prevents breaking working functionality and ensures user intent is preserved.

 ## System Architecture

 ### Frontend